 INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been ...

-NEW YORK, July 20, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Eastern District of New York on behalf of those who acquired Full Truck Alliance Co.
-Ltd. (“FTA” or the “Company”) (NYSE: YMM ) American Depositary Shares (“ADSs”) from June 19, 2021 through July 12, 2021, inclusive (the “Class Period”).
-Investors have until September 10, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.
+NEW YORK, Sept.
+21, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Waterdrop Inc. (“Waterdrop” or the “Company”) (NYSE: WDH ) American Depository Shares (“ADSs”) from May 4, 2021 through September 14, 2021, inclusive (the “Class Period”).
+Investors have until November 15, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Kirby McInerney LLP is a New York-based plaintiffs’ law firm concentrating in securities, antitrust, whistleblower, and consumer litigation.
 The firm’s efforts on behalf of shareholders in securities litigation have resulted in recoveries totaling billions of dollars.
 Additional information about the firm can be found at Kirby McInerney LLP’s website: http://www.kmllp.com.